-The U-M CDHW was developed in response to numerous interdisciplinary collaborations and the passion and commitment of faculty and staff from across the University of Michigan who are committed to working to enhance healthcare access and quality for individuals with disabilities throughout the lifespan.
-While the it was built on the collaborations of several projects, three collaborative research grants have been particularly important in its creation and creation - the IDEAL RRTC, the TIKTOC RERC and the U-M Synergy grant.
+The U-M CDHW was developed in response to the passion and commitment of faculty and staff in numerous interdisciplinary collaborations across the University of Michigan who are working to enhance health care access and quality for individuals with disabilities throughout the lifespan.
+While the CDHW was built on the collaborations of several projects, three collaborative research grants have been particularly important in its creation—the IDEAL RRTC, the TIKTOC RERC, and the U-M Synergy grant.

 IDEAL RRTC was established in September 2018 through a five-year award from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) (#90RTHF0001).
 Through research and knowledge translation activities, the mission of the IDEAL RRTC has been to understand and enhance healthy aging for people with long-term physical disabilities, especially those at risk for poorer outcomes because of lack of resources, severity of disability, location or other circumstances.

 University of Michigan Synergy Grant

 The U-M Center for Disability Health and Wellness was recipient of a 2020 Accelerating Synergy grant award from the Michigan Institute for Clinical and Health Research (MICHR) to support interdisciplinary research teams in pursuing external multi-component NIH large-scale grants.
 This grant will help position the U-M Center for Disability Health and Wellness to grow and submit a planning grant to the NIH in 2021 or 2022.
 The associated research project translates and applies the ideas, investigations and analyses from the IDEAL RRTC and individuals with physical disabilities to investigations of adults with with long-term sensory disabilities.
 Grant funds will primarily be used to engage and support the time and effort from data analysts so that we can produce papers that demonstrate interdepartmental collaboration and build the case to support a an NIH center on Health and Healthcare Disparities among Individuals Aging with Disabilities.